Cockroach: Cultural depictions

 Several cockroach species, such as Blaptica dubia, are raised as food for insectivorous pets.
 A few cockroach species are raised as pets, most commonly the giant Madagascar hissing cockroach, Gromphadorhina portentosa.
 Whilst the hissing cockroaches may be the most commonly kept species, there are many species that are kept by cockroach enthusiasts; there is even a specialist society: the Blattodea Culture Group (BCG), which was a thriving organisation for about 15 years although now appears to be dormant.
 The BCG provided a source of literature for people interested in rearing cockroaches, which was otherwise limited to either scientific papers, general insect books, or books covering a variety of exotic pets; in the absence of an inclusive book, one member published Introduction to Rearing Cockroaches, which still appears to be the only book dedicated to rearing cockroaches.

 Cockroaches have been used for space tests.
-A cockroach given the name Nadezhda was sent into space by Russian scientists as part of a Foton-M mission, during which she mated, and later became the first terrestrial animal to produce offspring that had been conceived in space.
+A cockroach given the name Nadezhda was sent into space by Russian scientists as part of a Foton-M mission, during which she mated, and produced 33 offspring after returning to Earth.

 Because of their long association with humans, cockroaches are frequently referred to in popular culture.
 In Western culture, cockroaches are often depicted as dirty pests.
 In a 1750–1752 journal, Pehr Osbeck noted that cockroaches were frequently seen and found their way to the bakeries, after the sailing ship Gothenburg ran aground and was destroyed by rocks.

 Donald Harington's satirical novel The Cockroaches of Stay More (Harcourt, 1989) imagines a community of "roosterroaches" in a mythical Ozark town where the insects are named after their human counterparts.
 Madonna has famously quoted, "I am a survivor.
-I am like a cockroach, you just can't get rid of me."
+I am like a cockroach, you just can't get rid of me".
 An urban legend maintains that cockroaches are radiation-resistant, and thus would survive a nuclear war.